SWEN90009-2022/swen90009-2022-resources/workshop_material/Wk_2_Workshop_Trello_Confluence_Github.md

     a.
 Create a page named Specification on your Confluence Space

     b.
 Create a subpage named Project Overview on your Confluence Space

+3. Document your meetings
+- team meetings, supervision meetings and meetings with industry partners *must* be documented on Confluence (and only).
+As this is an internal information, it shouldn't be listed in Github.
+Confluence has templates to help you documenting your meetings.
+Make sure you use them.

 > Describe the project background (motivation), problem and the scope of
 > the solution.
 Its purpose is to be the initial brief for semester 2